outtayerloop/home-credit/README.md

 ### Model prediction

 **Remark** : for performance concerns, we will not run predictions on the whole dataset though it would be practically the same code.
-Also, for prediction, we retrieve the latest run associated with the chosen model and take the one with the max accuracy.
+Also, for prediction, we retrieve the latest run associated with the chosen model and take the one with the max precision.

 - **Random Forest** :